Avoid Manipulation Induced Change of Gene Expression.

 Special Protocol 1

-Special protocol for adherent cultured cells:
+Special protocol for adherent cultured cells (same protocol for single suspension):

 - Remove cell culture media